Shritej24c/Econometrics/README.md

 There's a drastic difference in Life Expectancy which points to the scope of improvement in these countries with similar low life expectancy.

-Below is the multiple Bar Charts which shows the average Life Expectancy across different regions throughout the world.
+Below are the multiple Bar Charts which show the average Life Expectancy across different regions throughout the world.

 ![image](https://github.com/Shritej24c/Econometrics/blob/main/images/le_reg.png)

 The Sub-Saharan African region experiences the lowest life expectancy at birth compared to other regions over the past 3 decades.
 In the year 2019, the Middle East and North Africa had an average life expectancy of 74.27 years compared to the SSA region’s average life expectancy of 61.6 years.
-From 2, we can see the variation of average life expectancy across various regions around the world for the last
+From 2, we can see the variation in average life expectancy across various regions around the world for the last
 3 decades.
 Moreover, SSA countries have consistently ranked as the lowest-earning countries in terms of GDP per capita.
 Therefore, there is a huge scope for improvement in life expectancy in SSA countries and hence our research focuses on the 40 Sub-Saharan African (SSA) countries with the lowest GDP per capita.

 **Research Questions**